opendocsg/slw-judgments-backfill/2018_SGHCR_7/report.md

  (i) There was no legal set-off because: (A) the debts allegedly owed under the Bad Debts Agreement were not due and payable; (B) the total amount of the Plaintiff’s share of the Trust Shares Sale Proceeds is presently indeterminate in view of the Side Letter; (C) the Plaintiff’s proprietary claim for the Trust Shares Sale Proceeds cannot be set off against a monetary claim for a debt owing under the Bad Debts Agreement (citing Blue Sky One Ltd v Mahan Air [2010] EWHC 631 at [118]); and (D) the Bad Debts were owed by third parties instead of the Plaintiff.

- (ii) There was also no equitable set-off , because only cross-claims which were so closely connected to the main claim that it would be manifestly unjust to allow a claimant to enforce a payment without taking into account the cross-claim would qualify as an equitable set-off (citing Pacific Rim Investments Pte LTd v Lam Seng Tiong [1995] 2 SLR(R) 643 at [35]– [37]).
+ (ii) There was also no equitable set-off , because only cross-claims which were so closely connected to the main claim that it would be manifestly unjust to allow a claimant to enforce a payment without taking into account the cross-claim would qualify as an equitable set-off (citing Pacific Rim Investments Pte LTd v Lam Seng Tiong <span class="citation">[1995] 2 SLR(R) 643</span> at [35]– [37]).
 In this regard, the Bad Debts Agreement was an entirely different transaction from the Understanding or the Trust Deed.
 Furthermore, they served different purposes – the Trust Deed and Understanding governed the Plaintiff’s interest in the Trust Shares, whereas the Bad Debts Agreement governed payments owed by third parties to Acclivis.

  (b) Second, in any event, the Plaintiff has denied the existence of the Bad Debts Agreement, and the 1st Defendant’s claim in relation to the Bad Debts Agreement was “simply unsustainable” for four reasons: [note: 15]